-Enjoy free fishing for kids, kayaking, archery, a butterfly garden, a watercraft simulator and so much more in this beautiful eight-acre park maintained by the Ohio Department of Natural Resources.
-There are so many things to observe such as native Ohio wildlife, a log cabin, a geological walkway and a tall grass prairie.
-The outdoor amphitheater hosts free music and entertaining programs, such as the popular lumberjack show, throughout the day.
+Enjoy free fishing for kids, kayaking, archery, a butterfly house, a watercraft simulator and so much more in this beautiful eight-acre park maintained by the Ohio Department of Natural Resources.
+Enjoy native Ohio wildlife, a geological walkway, a camping village and a tall grass prairie.
+The outdoor amphitheater hosts free music and entertaining programs, such as the popular lumberjack show, each day of the Fair.

 Ohio Farm Bureau Land & Living Exhibit

 10 a.m. – 8 p.m., Nationwide® Donahey Land & Living Building presented by Ohio Farm Bureau